Retrieval-Augmented Generation for Natural Language Processing: A Survey: NLP Tasks

 \subsection{Language Modeling}

-Language modeling is the task that requires the prediction of the probability distribution of the next word or character given a sequence of words or characters, which is also named the next-token prediction task.
-Language modeling has become the fundamental task for pre-training large language models, which can measure the models' generation capability using the perplexity metric.
-The formal definition is as follows: given such a sequence of tokens $x_1, \ldots, x_n$ called \textit{Prefix}, the language modeling task aims to model its probability via next-token prediction,
+\edit{ \textbf{Task Characteristics.} Language modeling refers to the capability of modeling the probability distribution over sequences of tokens.
+In practice, this capability is instantiated as the next-token prediction task: } given such a sequence of tokens $x_1, \ldots, x_n$ called \textit{Prefix}, the language modeling task aims to model its probability via next-token prediction,

 where the conditional probabilities $p(x_i|x_1, \ldots, x_{i-1})$ are modeled by a parameterized language model.